magnum/auto-invoices/README.md

 ## Limitations & Notes

-- Currently, the script processes transactions but stops before creating actual invoices (see line 174: `return` statement)
+- The script creates self-supplier invoices (auto-fatture) in Fatture in Cloud
+- Some receipts may fail validation and require manual intervention (these are reported as errors at the end)
 - The script is designed for Italian accounting workflows (Fatture in Cloud, Italian prompts)
 - AI extraction accuracy depends on PDF quality and format
 - API costs apply for OpenAI GPT-4o usage (approximately $0.01-0.03 per PDF page)
 - Large credit card statements may require multiple API calls
+- Failed receipt creations are collected and displayed at the end for manual processing

 ## Future Enhancements

 Potential improvements could include:
-- Automatic invoice creation in Fatture in Cloud
 - Support for multiple credit card statements
-- Receipt-to-transaction matching
+- Improved error handling and retry mechanisms
 - Export to other accounting platforms
 - Command-line options for threshold tuning
 - Multi-language support
+- Batch processing of multiple periods

 ## Troubleshooting